(Last updated 2022 June 27)

 Huángwǔ Inaugural Year he was promoted to General of the Left, commanding Gōng’ān, with Acting Staff of Authority, and given fief as Marquis of Wǎnlíng.
 (3)

 - Wúlù states: Cáo Zhēn, Xiàhóu Shàng, and others besieged Zhū Rán at Jiānglíng, and also sent a division to occupy the central islets [in the River].
 Jǐn led a large army to the rescue.
-Jǐn by nature was liberal and unhurried, relied on reason and planning, there was no unusual battle plans he could not adapt to, and the fighting was for a long time unsettled, so Quán because of this looked to him.
-When the spring floods came, Pān Zhāng and others built river fortifications to move upstream, and Jǐn advanced to attack the pontoon bridges.
+Jǐn by nature was liberal and slow, relied on reason and planning, without techniques for answering sudden changes, [so] the fighting was for a long time unresolved.
+Quán because of this was critical of him.
+When the spring floods came, Pān Zhāng and others built river fortifications to the upstream, and Jǐn advanced to attack the pontoon bridges.
 Zhēn and the others retreated.
-Though it was not a great merit, serving as overall commander in protecting the borders was also an achievement.
+Though there was no great merit, preserving the army and protecting the borders was also an achievement.